PaulBenHill/cyclops/README.md

 ### Index.html
       Default landing page of the web server.
 Default: http://127.0.0.1:11227
-      - Lists all summaries in your "output" directory
+      - Lists all summaries in your "output" directory.
-      - You can upload new logs for processing
+      - You can upload new logs for processing.
       - Actions:
         - Drop down will list any directory you have previous uploaded files.
         - Parse Directory - Parse every file in the select directory.
         - Parse Newest File In Directory - Parse the last file modified.
 Usually this is the last played session.
         - Text field is for copying the full path of the file or directory for uploading.
 You MUST provide the full path.
           - Use Control+Shift+C in the File Explorer to get the full path.
-        Parse File - Parse a single file
+        Parse File - Parse a single file.
         Parse Directory - Parse all files in a directory.
 Afterwards, the directory will appear in the drop down list.

 ### Summary.html
         - Attack Summary - Global totals for this session
         - Attack Summary By Power - Combat totals per power
+          - Merge rows together that you think are related.
+Like procs.
+          - Delete row
+          - Remove Non Damage Power - Removes powers like Hasten, Placate, and Build Up.
+          - Revert Changes - Revert all table changes.
         - DPS using an interval of \<interval\> - DPS (Damage per second) when the gap between damage log messages is less than the interval.
 Example, you attack a spawn, defeat them, wait 60 seconds, then attack another spawn.
 That would be considered two DPS sessions with an interval of 60.
         - Damage Dealt By Type - Damage done to mobs sorted by damage type.
         - Damage Taken By Type - Damage dealt to the player by damage type.